yammmyu/Ybot/README.md

 ## Project Status

 YBot is an incomplete project.
 In 2025 I was busy with my college entrance exams, so I didn't have time to continue with the software and coding.
-Now that I'm at university in the RMI course, I'm properly learning coding and ROS 2.
-I really want to finish YBot, but I simply don't have the time right now.
-I don't have plans for a next iteration just yet.
+Now that I'm at university in the RMI course, I'm properly learning coding and ROS 2, so perhaps this will be a project that I revisit soon

 ---